sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 - Opening the extension detail page.
 - Viewing a file on Sourcegraph.com and seeing your extensions hover message appearing.

-## Sourcegraph extension actions and menu items
+## Sourcegraph extension Actions and Menu Items

 An **Action** is `JSON` with a unique identifier (string) that defines the properties of the UI element, e.g. `label`, as well as the `command`, which is the name of a registered callback to invoke.

 A **Menu Item** is `JSON` that specifies which UI element to add the **Action** to.

-These:

-1. An **action** is created with a unique identifier.
-1. A **menu item** is created that references the action using the unique identifier.
-1. The **action** method is invoked when the menu item is in its active state.

 <img src="img/menu-action-diagram.svg" width="300" />

-## Adding an action
+## Adding an Action

 Add the following code to `package.json` in the `.contributions.actions` array: